Greg-Boggs/easy_breadcrumb/README.txt

     title: for this, choose one of the provided options in the combobox "Segments title's transformation mode".
-  * You might want some words to be ignored (not to be capitalized) by the 'capitalizator': for this, enter the desired words to be ignored by the 'capitalizator' separating them with commas.
+  * You might want some words to be ignored (not to be capitalized) by the 'capitalizator'.
+For this, enter the desired words to be ignored by the 'capitalizator' separating them with commas.
 There is a 'textarea' named "Words to be ignored by the 'capitalizator'" for this purpose.